fuegoio/dotfiles/README.md

 * Lato for titles
 * Raleway for subtitles
-* Fura Code from Nerd Fonts in the terminal and as monospaced font
+* Fira Code from Nerd Fonts in the terminal and as monospaced font